 But I am strongly considering the possibility of giving it up.

 We nostalgics, somewhere along the way, unlearned how to feel in proximity; we trained ourselves to feel only at a distance.
 It’s safer.
 More in our control.

-(And, sometimes, we avoid all of the above instead, in order to forget.)
+(Sometimes, we avoid all of the above instead, in order to forget.)

 Are you familiar with this experience?

 As an example, imagine someone (perhaps it is you) who is more apt to cry watching an old home video than she is to sink or soften into a long hug with a loved one.
 Or imagine someone (perhaps it is you) who is unable to accept a heartfelt expression of love offered by your father, but can sit for hours with old greeting cards reading the loving words of affirmation written by family members now grown, moved away, or passed

 Both scenarios are familiar to me.
 (Perhaps, the someone is me.)
 Photos, videos, old greeting cards — I can easily become immersed in feelings when I am communing with the past.
 Set me up with a video of my children from when they were little, turn on a song with some minor chords, and watch me weep.